smix8/godot-docs/tutorials/navigation/navigation_different_actor_area_access.rst

 with different navigation meshes and are not accessible by all actors all the time.

 Add a NavigationRegion at the door position.
-Add an appropriated navigationmesh the size of the door that can connect with the surrounding navigationmeshes.
+Add an appropriated navigation mesh the size of the door that can connect with the surrounding navigation meshes.
-In order to control access enable / disable navigation layer bits so path queries that use the same navigation layer bits can find a path through the "door" navigationmesh.
+In order to control access enable / disable navigation layer bits so path queries that use the same navigation layer bits can find a path through the "door" navigation mesh.

 The bitmask can act as a set of door keys or abilities and only actors with at least one matching and enabled bit layer in their pathfinding query will find a path through this region.